The Crow (2024 film): Development

-On December 14, 2008, Stephen Norrington announced to Variety that he planned to write and direct a "reinvention" of The Crow.
+On December 14, 2008, Stephen Norrington announced to Variety that he planned to write and direct a "reinvention" of The Crow (1989).
 Norrington distinguished between the 1994 adaptation and his take: "Whereas Alex Proyas' original was gloriously gothic and stylized, the new movie will be realistic, hard-edged and mysterious, almost documentary-style."
 Ryan Kavanaugh then announced on November 23, 2009, that his company, Relativity Media, was in negotiations with Edward R. Pressman for both the film's rights and financing.
 In July 2010, Australian musician Nick Cave was brought in to revise the script.
 In October 2010, reports emerged that Mark Wahlberg was offered the lead role.

 Norrington later stepped out of the project and, on April 7, 2011, it was announced that Juan Carlos Fresnadillo had been chosen to direct the film, which has since been regarded as a remake.
-Tucker Tooley of Relativity was chosen serve as executive producer, while Jose Ibanez, Jon Katz and Jesus de la Vega were to serve as co-producers.
+Tucker Tooley of Relativity was chosen to serve as executive producer, while Jose Ibanez, Jon Katz, and Jesus de la Vega were to serve as co-producers.
 Meanwhile, Bradley Cooper was in talks to play the lead.
 F. Javier Gutiérrez was also in consideration to replace Norrington.
 It was reported on April 20, 2011, that the project was stalled due to a legal battle between Relativity's Ryan Kavanaugh and The Weinstein Company, who still retained the worldwide distribution rights to the series.
 In late June 2011, Relativity announced their plans to continue in mid-lawsuit and had tapped Alex Tse.
 In mid-August 2011, it was announced that Cooper had dropped out due to scheduling difficulties and Wahlberg was again up for the part, with additional rumors of Channing Tatum or Ryan Gosling possibly taking the role, as well as James McAvoy.
 In October 2011, it was reported that Fresnadillo had departed the project as well.